shivaprasadkyathanatty/content_code/README.md

 ###more ipsum
 WHERE SALARY LIKE '%2'

 Finds any values that end with 2

+#### more naka more ipsum
+zumbalaka laka laka